 - Noble: Soleil Luxury Rooms Old Town (15 Prijeko ulica, old town, 20000 Dubrovnik, ~ 190 €), in this 4* guesthouse with city view rooms you will lack nothing – of course in the best location

-In Croatia you pay with the Croatian Kuna (HRK / Kn)
+- Can I pay with Euro in Croatia? – No, in Croatia you pay everywhere with Croatian Kuna (HRK / kn)

 Withdrawing money: No problem, ATMs are everywhere in the city (but be careful: everywhere a hefty fee in Croatia!)